10 Website Footer Examples and What You Should Have In Yours

 What they’re doing well: Huda Beauty takes the white background-black font approach with this simplistic footer.

 First, there’s a simple email opt-in form with the tagline, “Take 15% off your first order”, which incentivizes visitors to sign up.
+Below the email sign-up form are essential links divided into four categories—which help visitors quickly find what they’re looking for.

 Like information about their accounts and orders, information about the company, how to reach the customer support team, or policies about how the site will use their data.

 Takeaway: To improve user experience, opt for a minimalistic footer with lots of whitespace.
 You can offer a discount or a free product to incentivize people to sign up for your newsletter (and make a purchase).
+And if you’re adding many links to your footer, break them into categories to ease navigation.

 8. Amanda Cerny